Post job

 A Legal Office Assistants serves as the apprentice of lawyers.
 They are responsible for doing daily clerical works inside a law office.
 They gather relevant information like pieces of evidence and organizes all the needed data.
 They also prepare subpoenas and summonses, review legal documents, and take down notes in a courtroom.
 Unlike the Lawyers, this career handles a more significant caseload.
 They must also have good communication skills with clients regarding their cases.

-As far as similarities go, this is where it ends because a corporate paralegal responsibility requires skills such as "corporate governance," "mergers," "securities," and "excellent organizational."
+While similarities exist, there are also some differences between corporate paralegals and legal office assistant.
+For instance, corporate paralegal responsibilities require skills such as "corporate governance," "mergers," "securities," and "excellent organizational."
 Whereas a legal office assistant is skilled in "legal correspondence," "data entry," "office equipment," and "law firm."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Litigation assistants are professionals who provide administrative support as well as perform tasks such as filing legal documents, communicating with clients, and conducting legal research for law firms or legal departments.
 These assistants are required to draft and prepare a variety of court and legal documents that include expert witness designations, motions for preference, and complaints.
 They must receive many phone calls from clients they are handling as well as examining information about the cases they are working on.
 Litigation assistants must also work closely with bookkeepers to ensure that all invoices are paid.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, corporate paralegal responsibilities are more likely to require skills like "corporate governance," "mergers," "securities," and "excellent organizational."
-Meanwhile, a litigation assistant might be skilled in areas such as "phone calls," "law firm," "discovery responses," and "attorney review."
+Meanwhile, a litigation assistant has duties that require skills in areas such as "phone calls," "law firm," "discovery responses," and "attorney review."
 These differences highlight just how different the day-to-day in each role looks.

 The job of legal administrative assistants is to provide support to lawyers and paralegals.
 They typically perform legal research, manage schedules, and draft legal-related documents.
 Other duties include interpreting laws, regulations, and rulings in legal documents, obtaining information from other agencies or organizations, and preparing management and legal reports.
 In addition, legal administrative assistants are responsible for updating and maintaining databases and ensuring to provide effective administrative assistance.
 They are also expected to schedule client meetings and court hearings.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from corporate paralegal resumes include skills like "corporate governance," "mergers," "securities," and "excellent organizational," whereas an attorney's assistant might be skilled in "law firm," "pleadings," "trial preparation," and "expense reports. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from corporate paralegal resumes include skills like "corporate governance," "mergers," "securities," and "excellent organizational," whereas an attorney's assistant is more likely to list skills in "law firm," "pleadings," "trial preparation," and "expense reports. "

-When it comes to education, attorney's assistants tend to earn similar education levels than corporate paralegals.
+When it comes to education, attorney's assistants tend to earn similar degree levels compared to corporate paralegals.
 In fact, they're 0.0% more likely to earn a Master's Degree, and 7.7% more likely to graduate with a Doctoral Degree.